Drosich/tct_cpp_simulation/README.md

 to a laser providing a gaussian beam.
 The charges generated are then transported with a simple 2D transport algorithm along the electric field generated inside a PN junction diode.
 Diffusion will be also simulated.
+Inside folder `optical_sim` there are python scripts which simulate the propagation of the laser beam used in the experiments

 # Description
 ...